Mikal-Maker/CS151-Mancala-Game/README.md

 ## Features

-- This game is for two human players using one mouse.
+- This game is for 2 human players, played using a mouse.
 - The program starts with an empty baord and asks the player to choose the number of stones to be placed in each pit.
 (4 max, 4 would place 4 stones in each pit on the board)
 - An undo function which reverts the board to the state before the last move.
 (3 max per turn, and allowed to undo again after making a choice)
 - A player chooses a pit by clicking on it Then, the program updates the board according to the game rule explained above.